panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 In the previous examples, the objects were plain: the properties have primitive data types (e.g. strings).

-As it happens often in JavaScript, objects can be nested in other objects.
+Often objects can be nested in other objects.
 In other words, some properties can contain objects.

 In such case, you still can use the object destructuring and access properties from deep.
 Here's the basic syntax: